 The Invisible marks a return to the rich creative partnership of Jonathan Christenson and Bretta Gerecke, who have collaborated on more than 20 original Canadian productions.
 This show builds on Catalyst’s history of visually and sonically immersive storytelling for larger stages, seamlessly blending image, sound, text and movement.

 Catalyst Theatre creates bold, distinctive and highly theatrical productions – ‘Made-In-Edmonton’ theatre that is presented across Canada and around the world.
 The company’s core creative team strives for the unexpected, seeking out innovative ways to tell powerful stories through the inventive and playful use of evocative music, haunting sound, poetic text, dynamic choreography and stunning and surreal design.

-The National Creation Fund’s investment of $180,000 will allow Catalyst Theatre to add a creation intensive after the first iteration of the work, providing additional time for the artistic team to further refine the score, script and production design.
+The National Creation Fund’s investment of $180,000 allowed Catalyst Theatre to add a creation intensive after the first iteration of the work, and additional time for the artistic team to further refine the score, script and production design.

 Catalyst Theatre is funded by the Canada Council for the Arts, the Alberta Foundation for the Arts, the Edmonton Arts Council, the Edmonton Community Foundation, The Dianne & Irving Kipnes Foundation, the Cinders Family Fund, and the Universiade ’83 Foundation, and is also supported by the generosity of a diverse group of individual donors.

 Developed with support from the National Arts Centre’s National Creation Fund and Vertigo Theatre.